YuvalAsidon/Track-Score-App/README.md

 # TrackScoreApp
-An app that gives the user ability to calculate the basketball game scores for both teams, all you will need to do everytime the ball gets in, you click if it was worth 3 points, 2 or a free throw.
+An app that gives the user ability to track scores between two teams playing a basketball game, all you will need to do everytime the ball gets in, you click if it was worth 3 points, 2 or a free throw.

+User friendly only buttons.
-created using methods and global variables.
+Created using methods and global variables.